Call for abstracts

 - Type of presentation preferred (oral or poster).

-- Text of abstract in 250 words or less; do not include any headings, tables, figures or references.
-If paragraphs in your abstract are particularly long, please break them up into smaller paragraphs of 170 words or less, especially if you use the online submission form.
+- Text of abstract in 250 words or less; please do not include any headings, tables, or figures.